anucak/TextMe/README.md

 ## General info
 This application was built as a final project for the SmartNinja Web Development 1 course.

-Aside from sending and receiving text messages, users can also check the current weather.
+Besides sending and receiving text messages, users can also check the current weather.

 ## Built with
 * Flask - version 1.0.2